Blog

 A 2020 study found that The Villages recorded an average of 136 golf cart crashes per year, resulting in approximately one death annually.
 Most ejections in The Villages involved carts without seat belts or front-wheel brakes.

-Why The Villages Sees So Many Accidents
+Why Are There So Many Accidents in The Villages?

-- Volume: Tens of thousands of golf carts share roads with motor vehicles, bicycles, and pedestrians daily
+• Volume: Tens of thousands of golf carts share roads with motor vehicles, bicycles, and pedestrians daily

-- Demographics: Many drivers are retirees who may face age-related declines in reaction time and vision
+• Demographics: Many drivers are retirees who may face age-related declines in reaction time and vision

-- Infrastructure: While The Villages has extensive golf cart paths, many routes require crossing or sharing public roads
+• Infrastructure: While The Villages has extensive golf cart paths, many routes require crossing or sharing public roads

-- Casual attitude: The community atmosphere can lead to a relaxed approach to golf cart safety, including operating without required equipment or after consuming alcohol
+• Casual attitude: The community atmosphere can lead to a relaxed approach to golf cart safety, including operating without required equipment or after consuming alcohol

-- Nighttime driving: The Villages allows nighttime golf cart operation, increasing accident risk
+• Nighttime driving: The Villages allows nighttime golf cart operation, increasing accident risk

 Golf cart accidents are not limited to The Villages.
 Communities throughout Lake County, including Clermont, Lady Lake, and Leesburg, see regular golf cart incidents.
 Ocala and Marion County, parts of Sumter County around Wildwood and Bushnell, and communities like Sun City Center in Hillsborough County all have significant golf cart traffic and accident rates.